Truss insists recession not inevitable as Sunak warns she will make things worse - NewsBreak

 Truss insists recession not inevitable as Sunak warns she will make things worse

-Ms Truss, the Foreign Secretary, used a televised debate to warn of “very, very difficult times” without “bold” action rather than her Tory leadership rival’s caution.
+Ms Truss, the Foreign Secretary, used a televised debate on Thursday to warn of “very, very difficult times” without “bold” action rather than her Tory leadership rival’s caution.

 But Mr Sunak, a former chancellor, struck back with fears her vision “will make the situation worse”, on the day the Bank warned inflation could peak at 13.3% in October.